Not an American user?

 DescriptionRépublique is a crowd funded stealth game released in episodic format.
 It consists of five episodes released between 26th February 2015 and 22nd March 2016 (PC).
 For the PS4 all episodes were made available simultaneously on 22nd March 2016, as a single game.
-This version is also informally called République: Remastered because it is an enhanced version of a game that was first released exclusively on mobile devices, also in episodic format.
+The same applies to the Stadia version made available in September 2020.
+The version of the game documented here is also informally called République: Remastered because it is an enhanced version of a game that was first released exclusively on mobile devices, also in episodic format.
 Following the third episode Ones and Zeroes, the release of the next episodes was put briefly on hold for development of the PC version and the remaining two episodes were then released at different dates, but simultaneously for mobile and PC.
 For the platforms listed here, unlike the mobile versions, the episodes are not available separately and need to be bought as a single purchase.
 The five episodes are:

 - République: Episode 1 - Exordium

 - République: Episode 3 - Ones and Zeroes

 - République: Episode 4 - God's Acre